scignscape/ntxh/README.md

 `build-first`.
 It should be possible to build and run `build-quick` at this point providing essentially the same data-set application as before (via `build-first`) but with additional built-in features.

+If the `preferred` setup is different from what the data-set code expects the `build-quick` option will likely fail to build, reporting an error about missing font-related libaries (i.e., "`undefined reference`"s).

 More complex build options and use-cases are discussed below.